Homer Simpson, Grampa Simpson, Barney Gumble, Krusty the Clown, Groundskeeper Willie, and others

 This is the first episode where we see Homer smoking (he smokes cigarettes in the bathroom as a teen).
 He would also smoke cigars and pipes in later episodes.

-Although they think it's the first time they met, Marge and Homer will find out that they met at a summer camp in season 15's "The Way We Weren't."
+Although they think it's the first time they met, Marge and Homer will find out that they met at a summer camp in the season 15 episode "The Way We Weren't."

 The articles in "Ms. Magazine" are: "Why all men are bad," "Hating and Dating: Do they mix?" and "25 reasons not to shave your armpits"

-The Larry Davis Experience (from 7G01) play at the prom
+The Larry Davis Experience (from "Some Enchanted Evening") play at the prom.

 Mr. Seckofsky (the shop teacher) is missing a finger.